 SEATTLE — Allegations that an insurer imposes a formulaic policy in determining what constitutes reasonable medical costs in a given geographic area form the basis of a Washington state consumer protection act claim, a state appellate court held Aug.
 24 (Folweiler Chiropractic, et al. v.
 American Family Insurance Co., No. 76448-9-I, Wash.
 App., Div.
 1, 2018 Wash.
 App.
 LEXIS 2029).

-LOS ANGELES — Medicare doesn’t preempt a hospital group’s breach of contract action alleging that an insurer downcoded claims in an effort to underpay on bills, a federal judge in California held June 22 (Prime Healthcare Services Inc. v.
+LOS ANGELES — Attorneys’ failure to investigate whether their health insurance client’s administrative appeals process applied to a contracted provider prior to arguing that the plaintiff failed to exhaust such remedies warrants imposing sanctions, a federal judge in California held Aug.
+22 (Prime Healthcare Services Inc. v.
 Humana Insurance Co., et al., No. 16-1097, C.D.
 Calif.).

 ATLANTA — Regardless of the standard applying in Patient Protection and Affordable Care Act (ACA) Section 1557 cases, the law at the very least requires evidence of discrimination an African-American dermatologist cannot produce in support of her allegation that a company selectively enforces its anti-assignment provision against women and minorities, a panel of the 11th Circuit U.S. Court of Appeals held Aug.
 20 (W.A.
 Griffin v.
 Verizon Communications Inc., et al., No. 17-14761, 11th Cir., 2018 U.S. App.
 LEXIS 23146).